mazwat/mazwat.github.io/uml-lm.md

 ![Hero Banner Image](images/uml-hero-banner.png)

+The following materials are derived from the *UML lecture*.
+The video lecture is included at the bottom of the [document](#video-lecture).
+{: .callout .callout--warning}

 ## What is UML?
 UML is a **visual notation system** which can be used to design software.
 It was first devised in **1996** by Booch, Jacobson and Rumbaugh.
 The goal was to **unify/standardise** all the various modelling languages and diagrams used in Software Development.
 In **2005**, ISO published UML as an **international standard**. **UML 2.0** is the most current version, with **14 different diagram types** defined as being part of UML.